GodMod/godmod.github.io/pages/oauthprovider/oauthprovider_userapi.md

 The User-API returns information about the current user, like username, email-address or profile information.
 This depends on the scope of the tokens.

+## URL
+You can get the URL for the User-API when editing the OAuth-Client.

 ## Authentication

 The User-API requires authentication by using an Access Token.
 Also, an JWT Token can be used to access this API.